-MLLW refers to mean lower low water, a measurement of tidal datum that is the arithmetic mean of the lower low water heights of each tidal day observed over a specific 19-year Metonic cycle (the National Tidal Datum Epoch).
+^{}MLLW refers to mean lower low water, a measurement of tidal datum that is the arithmetic mean of the lower low water heights of each tidal day observed over a specific 19-year Metonic cycle (the National Tidal Datum Epoch).
 For stations with shorter series, simultaneous observational comparisons are made with a control tide station to derive the equivalent of the National Tidal Datum Epoch.
 MLLW has been designated for use in lieu of MLW as the adopted reference NOS chart and sounding datum in most coastal tidal waters per the National Tidal Datum Convention of 1980.

-Portions of the APE for the amended onshore interconnection cable route and alternative that were not previously investigated under the 2014 Terrestrial Archaeological Assessment (Tetra Tech 2014a) were reviewed in the Revised Terrestrial Archaeological Assessment (Tetra Tech 2018a).
+Portions of the APE for the amended onshore interconnection cable route and alternative not previously investigated under the 2014 Terrestrial Archaeological Assessment (Tetra Tech 2014a) were reviewed in the Revised Terrestrial Archaeological Assessment (Tetra Tech 2018a).
 This assessment indicates that the amended onshore APE is within an area previously subjected to systematic shovel test pit survey as part of a survey conducted on behalf of Camp Pendleton State Military Reservation by the William and Mary Center for Archaeological Research (Monroe, Lewes and Chapman 2017).
-One archaeological site, 44VB0394, was identified within the APE for the amended alternative interconnection cable route.
+One archaeological site, 44VB0394, was identified within the APE for the modified alternative interconnection cable route.
 The site is located on the east side of Lake Christine adjacent to Lake Road and consists of a scatter of lithic artifacts and a concentration of modern architectural materials.
 Site 44VB0394 was determined to be ineligible for listing in the NRHP and will not be discussed further in this Finding.
+Archaeological site, 44VB0393, represents a domestic site dating from as early as the eighteenth century through the twentieth century and is located within the APE associated with open cut trench excavation for the revised onshore interconnection cable.
+Site 44VB0393 is co-located with Building 94 (State Representative's House, Care Taker's Cottage DHR Resource No. 134-0413-0036) and its associated outbuildings.
+As a result of investigation through the William and Mary study, site 44VB0393 was determined to be ineligible for listing in the NRHP and will not be discussed further in this Finding (Monroe, Lewes and Chapman 2017).